learn-co-curriculum/dsc-measures-of-dispersion/README.md

 Here **$x_i = [x_1, x_2, .., x_n]$** , where n is the number of observations. x-bar is the mean calculated over the dataset.

-So, for example, if two people make \$50k a year and two make \$60k a year, the mean is \$55k and the average absolute deviation is \$5k.
+So, for example, if two people make 50,000 USD a year and two make 60,000 USD a year, the mean is 55,000 USD and the average absolute deviation is 5,000 USD.

 ## Variance